Please note that this article contains affiliate links, read disclosures here.

 Even though I was fine losing my job, it still made me question MANY THINGS.

-It has been over one year as I reflect on this.
+It has been over two years as I reflect on this.

 Should I have spent all that time getting an advanced education?
 A certification?
 Kept quiet about wanting to move to a different department?